rbtcollins/bitnami-docker/redmine.md

 QSt1VzBYTHo5WStFSFVHUlVmMVYydUFwY0kvVGVuaEJ0VW5QYW83aQo=
 ```

-Finally, we encode a random key that will be used by the Redmine application to encode cookies storing session data, thus preventing their tampering.
+Finally, we encode a random key that will be used by the Redmine application to encode cookies storing session data.
 It is recommended to use a key of length 30 characters or more.

 ```bash
 $ base64 <<< "mCjVXBV6jZVn9RCKsHZFGBcVmpQd8l9s"